gammasoft71/xtd/docs/delegates_tutorial.md

 * Delegates allow methods to be passed as parameters.
 * Delegates can be used to define callback methods.
 * Unlike std::function, delegates can be chained together; for example, multiple methods can be called on a single event.
-* Methods don't have to match the delegate type exactly.
-For more information, see [Using Variance in Delegates](delegates_covariance_tutorial.md).
 * Lambda expressions are a more concise way of writing inline code blocks.
 Lambda expressions (in certain contexts) are compiled to delegate types.
 For more information about lambda expressions, see [Lambda expressions](https://en.cppreference.com/w/cpp/language/lambda).

 ## Using Delegates